best-practice-and-impact/qa-of-code-guidance/book/data.md

 * Redis

 The most common form of database is a relational database.
-Data in the tables of a relational database are linked by common keys (e.g. unique identifiers).
+Data in the tables of a relational database are linked by common keys (e.g., unique identifiers).
 This allows you to store data with minimal duplication within a table, but quickly collect related data when required.
 Relational DBMS are called RDBMS.